TDF tenofovir disoproxil fumarate

 Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
 Dosing frequency needs to be adjusted for adults and children with decreased kidney function (for creatinine clearance, or CrCl, less than 50 mL/min).
 See package insert for guidance on dosing in the setting of kidney impairment.
-FDA approved for chronic HBV in patients 12 years and older weighing at least 77 pounds (35 kg).
+FDA approved for chronic hepatitis B virus (HBV) in people 12 years and older weighing at least 77 pounds (35 kg).

 ManufacturerGilead Sciences, Inc.